 First published in the Harvard Public Health Review on 16th May 2021.
+Article on misogyny in medicine, the gender pain gap, and Persistent Physical Symptoms.
+Featured image by Sora Shimazaki from Pexels.

 As a physician, I aim to provide the best medical care and alleviate suffering.
 Navigating medicine in a complex, gender-biased environment, I have moments of regret.
 In my days of ignorance, I remembered jotting down ‘psychogenic chest pain’ on a clerking sheet having not found any identifiable cause for her persistent chest pains.
 Mrs. N’s monthly hospital admissions gained her notoriety among the cardiologists and most would groan in dismay being asked to see her.
 That day, her cardiac markers were within the normal limits and her electrocardiogram did not show any peculiarities that warrant further investigation.
 Following a discussion with the cardiologist, I headed back to Mrs. N. I am not proud of what I had written on her clerking sheet, but at least, I told her the truth, “I do not know the cause of your chest pain, but you can be rest assured it is not due to life-threatening diseases such as a heart attack or a clot in your lung, that could cause your early demise.”
 I ended the consultation by also telling her to not hesitate to come back to the hospital should she experience further chest pains.
 Mrs. N thanked me for my honesty and for not dismissing her pain.